U.S. Department of State Seal

 Many adoptive parents find it important to find support after the adoption.
 There are many public and private nonprofit post-adoption services available for children and their families.
 There are also numerous adoptive family support groups and adoptee organizations active in the United States that provide a network of options for adoptees who seek out other adoptees from the same country of origin.
 You may wish to take advantage of all the resources available to your family, whether it is another adoptive family, a support group, an advocacy organization, or your religious or community services.
 Your primary provider can provide or point you to post- placement/post-adoption services to help your adopted child and your family transition smoothly and deal effectively with the many adjustments required in an intercountry adoption.

 The U.S. Department of Health and Human Services maintains a website, the Child Welfare Information Gateway, which can be a useful resource to get you started on your support group search.
+In particular you may find the pages on Parenting After Adoption - Child Welfare Information Gateway and Post Adoption and Permanency Support Services - Child Welfare Information Gateway useful.

 COMPLAINTS

-If you have concerns about your intercountry adoption process, we ask that you share this information with the Embassy in Freetown, particularly if it involves possible fraud or misconduct specific to your child’s case.
+If you have concerns about your intercountry adoption process, we ask that you share this information with U.S. Embassy Freetown, particularly if it involves possible fraud or misconduct specific to your child’s case.
 The Department of State takes all allegations of fraud or misconduct seriously.
 Our Adoption Comment Page provides several points of contact for adoptive families to comment on their adoption service provider, their experience applying for their child’s visa, or about the Form I-600/A process.

-The Complaint Registry is an internet based registry for filing complaints about U.S. accredited or approved adoption service providers.
+The Complaint Registry is an internet-based registry for filing complaints about U.S. accredited or approved adoption service providers.
 If you think your provider's conduct may not have been in compliance with accreditation standards, first submit your complaint in writing directly to your provider.
-If the complaint is not resolved through the provider's complaint process, you may file the complaint through the Complaint Registry.
+If the complaint is not resolved through the provider's complaint process, you may file the complaint through the Complaint Registry

 Contact Information